Bardo91/deutsche_lernen_a1/README.md

-# nihongogoin5
+# deutsche_lernen_a1

-Vocabulary helper app for CEAO Nihongo level 2
+Vocabulary helper app for german a1

 ## Getting Started